mirkocarminati/pdf-rag-chatbot-langchain/README.md

 1. A PDF document is uploaded to the S3 bucket and an S3 event triggers the ExtractMetadata Lambda function.
 2. The ExtractMetadata Lambda function extracts metadata from the PDF document and sends a message to the SQS queue with the metadata.
 3. The GenerateEmbeddings Lambda function reads the message from the SQS queue and generates embeddings from the PDF document using LangChain and Amazon Bedrock.
 The embeddings are stored in the same S3 bucket.

+We will use the AWS SAM CLI configured with the _samconfig.toml_ file to deploy the embedding application.